apexskier/nova-typescript/README.md

 # Typescript support for Nova

-This is a playground for typescript language support for the new [Nova editor from Panic](https://panic.com/nova/).
+This is a plugin providing typescript language support for the new [Nova editor from Panic](https://panic.com/nova/).

-This is a **work in progress**.
+It is a **work in progress**, but does work.

+It's written in typescript, in the Nova editor.
+See https://github.com/DefinitelyTyped/DefinitelyTyped/pull/44290 for nova extension types.

 ## Notes